ucsd-ml-arts/generative-text-DanielHHe/README.md

 ## Results

-- results are done with final tweaks as described in the abstract, in addition titles are chosen by the user
+- results are done with final tweaks as described in the abstract, in addition titles are chosen by the user.
+Scroll down to see more instructions in the results pdf as wella s more drawings.
-- I1.pdf - input text used was "Draw a line", there are several generated instructions in the pdf
+- Results.pdf - input text used was "Draw a line", there are several generated instructions in the pdf

 ## Notes